 1. General Guidelines

 All submissions must be received by the application deadline date for each respective meeting contained in the meeting schedule or they will not appear on the agenda.
-Fifteen folded copies are required.
+Twelve folded copies are required.
 If the submissions are 11x17, they should be folded so the project name is visible.
 All materials must be submitted electronically in addition to the required paper copies.
-This includes .pdf and .dwg (if .dwg is available).

 2. Certified Survey Maps

 Certified Survey Maps requests require an application along with the fee of $150 plus $25 per lot.

 Plat requests require an application and should be submitted, along with any right-of-way variance requests, with a fee of $125 for preliminary plats and $250 plus $25 per lot for Final Plats.

 An initial meeting with staff is required before site plan submittal.
 Menasha's Site Plan Review Guide is available for download - keep checking this page for updates to the Site Plan Review Guide.
 An application and a fee based on developed area ratio (found in the Review Guide) are also required at submission.
 A site improvement agreement and stormwater management agreement, along with a letter of credit or cash to be escrowed, should be submitted with the application and cover the entire cost of site improvements .